WassimZm/STT-Breton-language/Biblio_exploration/Duval-Guennoc.md

 ### version.py :
 Stores the current version of the project : VERSION = "1.0.3".
 ### mikro.py :
-* It is a script that allows live transcription from a microphone
+* It is a script that allows live transcription from a microphone in real-time.
 * It calls the project main modules for:
   - Loading ASR model (`load_model`)
   - Normalization and post-processing of the text (`post_process_text`)